-Applicants whose undergraduate degree is approximately 5-7 years old and/or have extensive professional experience related to the intended program of study may be eligible to seek admission through the professional admissions policy upon recommendation of the graduate program director.
-Interested applicants should consult with the program director of their intended degree program for more information.
+Applicants whose undergraduate degree is approximately 5-7 years old and/or have extensive professional experience related to the intended program of study may be eligible to seek admission through the professional admissions policy upon recommendation of the program director.
+Interested applicants should consult with Dr. Ronny Bell, MPH program director.